 In short, she is comfortable with who she is, and she's not apologizing for it.

 We've come to know Eve not only as a multi-platinum rap artist, but also as the current co-host of The Talk, and the sassy and quick-witted Terri Jones from the Barbershop series.

-Like Terri, Eve has gone through her own evolution from being one of a handful of respected female rappers to now being a wife to a British millionaire and stepmom to four kids.
-Though she’s still the Philly-bred rapper that isn’t afraid to keep it all the way real, 37 years of wisdom under her belt has taught her that she no longer has to prove her worth in her career nor in her relationships.
-And in the process of dealing with breakups and make-ups, she’s found that being true to herself was more important to holding on to unequally yoked lovers of her past.
+We've also seen Eve go through a beautiful evolution from being one of a handful of respected female rappers in the game to now being a wife to a British millionaire and stepmom to four kids.
+Though she's still the Philly-bred rapper that isn't afraid to keep it all the way real, 39 years of wisdom under her belt has taught her that she no longer has to prove her worth in her career nor in her relationships.
+And in the process of dealing with breakups and make-ups, she's found that being true to herself was more important to holding on to unequally yoked lovers of her past.